TPriince/Zuri-JavaScript/README.md

-# Repository for submission of JavaScript tasks
+# Repository for the Basic arithmetic calculator task